zinns/training/.github/ISSUE_TEMPLATE/♻️-refactor.md

 ---
-name: '⚙️ Feature'
+name: '♻️ Refactor'
-about: New thing to do
+about: 'Something needs to be improved'
-title: Feature - [Name]
+title: '♻️ Refactor - [Name]'
-labels: "\U0001F50B Type: Feature"
+labels: '♻️ Type: Refactor'
 assignees: ''
 reviewers: 'eamzea'
 ---

-## Describe the Feature
+## Describe the Refactor

-A clear and concise description of the new feature
+A clear and concise description of the thin to be improved

 ### Acceptance Criteria